Rev. LuTimothy May

 Senior Pastor, Friendship Missionary Baptist Church | Executive Director, Dixon School of the Arts

-Rev. LuTimothy May has been associated with UWF as a student, an employee, a Distinguished Alumni Award recipient, and now serves on the UWF Board of Trustees.
+Rev. LuTimothy May has been associated with UWF as a student, an employee and a Distinguished Alumni Award recipient, and he previously served on the UWF Board of Trustees.

 How did you decide to become a minister?